njtierney/geotargets/README.md

 love for people to use the package to kick the tyres.
 We are using it in our own work, but want users to know that the API could change in subtle or breaking ways.

+## Acknowledgements

+Logo design by Hubert Hałun at Appsilon.